oscarsanchezdm/grc/readme.md

 ```
 make
 ```
-Once it has been compiled, docker will need to build the image before pushing it to Docker Hub.
-Note that these files are thought to be pushed in my Docker account, so for pushing it in another one you will need to change the project name in the following instructions
+Once it has been compiled, we will need to build the image with the specified tag.
 ```
-docker build -t oscarsanchezdm/grc
+docker build -t grc .
-docker push oscarsanchezdm/grc
 ```

-As we have the project image uploaded in Docker Hub server, we will make minikube to use it for the deployment.
+As we have the image built, we will make minikube to use it for the deployment.
 Minikube will deploy the API server and a Mongo server.
 For doing that, type
 ```
+kubectl apply -n grc -f kubernetes/mongodb-svc.yml
+kubectl apply -n grc -f kubernetes/mongodb-depl.yml
-kubectl apply -n grc -f kubernetes/mongodb.yml
+kubectl apply -n grc -f kubernetes/grc-svc.yml
-kubectl apply -n grc -f kubernetes/grc.yml
+kubectl apply -n grc -f kubernetes/grc-depl.yml
 kubectl apply -n grc -f kubernetes/ingress.yml
 ```
 [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) will expose the REST API server to the outside.
 We will get the external IP address of the Ingress point using the following command
 ```
-kubectl ingress -n grc
+kubectl get ingress -n grc
 ```
 The output address will allow us to access to the API endpoints.